Gibson ES-125 Complete Guide: Every Variant, Era & What to Look For

 Sunburst (Standard)

-• Cherry Sunburst (1960 onward): Introduced initially for the cutaway models, Cherry Sunburst features a red intermediate layer between the amber center and the dark edge.
-Over decades of UV exposure, the red dyes in these finishes are prone to fading into "Tea Burst" or "Honey Burst" — a golden honey tone without distinct red coloration.
-Original strong Cherry Sunbursts that haven't faded are increasingly rare and visually striking.
+• Cherry Sunburst (1960 onward): Introduced first on the cutaway models.
+Cherry Sunburst adds a red intermediate layer between the amber center and the dark edge.
+Decades of UV exposure tend to fade the red dyes, leaving a finish people call Tea Burst or Honey Burst: a golden tone with no real red left in it.
+Original strong Cherry Sunbursts that haven't faded are getting harder to find and they look striking when you see one.

-1960s Gibson ES-125 TDC in Cherry Sunburst finish — thinline body, dual pickups, Florentine cutaway
+1960s Gibson ES-125 TDC in Cherry Sunburst finish, thinline body, dual pickups, Florentine cutaway

 The "Dark Back" or Walnut Stain

-Ebony (Black) — The Rarest Standard Finish
+Ebony (Black), the Rarest Standard Finish

-Authentication checklist for claimed factory Ebony ES-125:
+Authentication checklist for a claimed factory Ebony ES-125:

 • Hardware dates align with claimed production year